OkhammahkO/oz-poll/README.md

 ...then the template code ends ...

-...then say later in your lovelace config in a view...
+...then say later in your lovelace config in a view of your choice...

 title: Home
 views: